johannes8/libgloss-js/README.md

 the cast
 --------
-Jochen Mauch: creator, project maintainer
+Jochen Mauch: creator, project maintainer, asshole to blame for *everything*